 Family Style Social Dining

 Although, Noma is definitely no stranger to pop-ups, having hosted successful events in Japan, Australia, and Mexico – this was different.
-First off, we were all seated around one big table, and they placed me and Hedda opposite of each other in order to connect us with as many strangers as possible.
+First off, we were all seated around one big table, and they placed couples on opposite sides of the table in order to connect as many strangers as possible.
 I love this kind of social dining, where you never know with whom you will have connected to by the end of the night.
 We had a charming American couple from Los Angeles on one side, and two French sisters, one residing in Paris and one in Copenhagen, on the other.
 Secondly, if you expect the usual tiny, detailed, and artsy presentations of Noma, you are in for a surprise.
 This time, it’s a family-style dinner with large, hearty, sharing platters of simple, yet delicious grilled food – perfect for a Scandinavian summer evening.

 A Noma Kitchen Without Limitations